tecusa/ICD/examples/rfidnode/README.md

     },
     {
       "n":"rfidraw",
-      "h": ""
+      "h": "",
+      "j":{
+        "rssi": 10
+      }
     },
     {
+      "n":"rfidscan",
+      "h": "",
+      "t":"2019-11-01T13:33:23.003Z",
+      "j":{
+        "epc":"",
+        "sn":"",
+        "rssi": 10,
+      }
+    },
+    {
       "n":"rfidgps",
+      "t":"2019-11-01T13:33:23.003Z",
       "j":{
         "device":"RFID0000",
         "epc":"",
         "sn":"",
         "type":"gps",
-        "t":"2019-11-01T13:33:23.003Z",
         "lat": 30.00,
         "lng": -90.00,
         "alt": 10,
-        "hae": -27.2556
+        "hae": -27.2556,
+        "radius": 1
       }
     }
   ]
 }
 ```
+### rfidraw Details

+h is the hex response of the rfid capture

+j.rssi is the receive signal strength indicator in dBm.

+### rfidgps Details

-lat is always North up to 90.
+j.lat is always North up to 90.
 Use negative number to go South.

-lng is always East, up to 180.
+j.lng is always East, up to 180.
 Use negativ number to go West.

-alt is altitude in meters above sea level
+j.alt is altitude in meters above sea level (optional)

-hae is height above ellipsoide in meters, measuring meters above sea level.
-The example is negative, demonstrating the sea level is over actual ellipsoid by 27 meters.
+j.hae is height above ellipsoide in meters, measuring meters above sea level.
+The example is negative, demonstrating the sea level is over actual ellipsoid by 27 meters. (optional)

+j.radius is the radius of GPS accuracy in meters (optional)